Secure Trajectory Planning Against Undetectable Spoofing Attacks

 \begin{rem}{\bf \textit{(Spoofing attack mechanism)}} Well-known vulnerabilities of GNSS are conventionally associated with the lack of appropriate encryption in the signals that are broadcast by the satellite system.
-A typical framework to cast spoofing attacks consists in a receiver-spoofer antenna \cite{DPS-TEH-AAF:12} that is capable of sensing the authentic GNSS signals and of rebroadcasting falsified streams of information to the robot onboard receiver.
+A typical framework to cast spoofing attacks consists in a receiver-spoofer antenna \cite{DPS-TEH-AAF:12} that is capable of sensing the authentic GNSS signals and of rebroadcasting falsified streams of information at a higher signal intensity.
 The retransmitted signals are typically designed in a way to induce the GNSS receiver to resynchronize with the spoofed information, for instance by gradually increasing the intensity of the retransmission.
 Once the onboard receiver has resynchronized with the falsified signals, an attacker can arbitrarily decide the GNSS data received by the robot, resulting in \eqref{eq:attack_readings}.
 A more in-depth discussion of common spoofing schemes and the required hardware can be found in e.g. \cite{DPS-TEH-AAF:12,AJK-DPS-JAB-TEH:14}.

 In common mobile robotic applications, robots communicate wirelessly with a ground control station, that is responsible to compute the actions and control inputs to be executed by the robot.
 The use of wireless communication constitutes a possible vulnerability that can be modeled as in \eqref{eq: dynamics with attack}.
 See \cite{KH-CS-13} for a discussion of common vulnerabilities of wireless communication in commercial Unmanned Aerial Vehicles (UAV). \QEDB \end{rem}